-(19.1) Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy.

-(19.2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- 19. (1) Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraph 11(2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.

-20. Process for competitive bidding
+Process for competitive bidding

-- (20.1)The procedures for the following stages of a competitive bidding process are as follows: - (a) Compilation of bidding documentation as detailed in paragraph 21; - (b) Public invitation of bids as detailed in paragraph 22; - (c) Site meetings or briefing sessions as detailed in paragraph 22; - (d) Handling of bids submitted in response to public invitation as detailed in paragraph 23; - (e) Evaluation of bids as detailed in paragraph 28; - (f) Award of contracts as detailed in paragraph 29; - (g) Administration of contracts - (i) After approval of a bid, the accounting officer and the bidder must enter into a written agreement / service level agreement - (h) Proper record keeping - (i) Original/legal copies of written contracts agreements should be kept in a secure place for reference purposes.
+- 20. The procedures for the following stages of a competitive bidding process are as follows: - (a) Compilation of bidding documentation as detailed in paragraph 21; - (b) Public invitation of bids as detailed in paragraph 22;

+- (c) Site meetings or briefing sessions as detailed in paragraph 22; - (d) Handling of bids submitted in response to public invitation as detailed in paragraph 23; - (e) Evaluation of bids as detailed in paragraph 28; - (f) Award of contracts as detailed in paragraph 29; - (g) Administration of contracts - (i) After approval of a bid, the accounting officer and the bidder must enter into a written agreement. - (h) Proper record keeping - (i) Original / legal copies of written contracts agreements should be kept in a secure place for reference purposes.

-21. Bid documentation for competitive bids
+Bid documentation for competitive bids

-- (21.1) The criteria to which bid documentation for a competitive bidding process must comply, must- - (a) Take into account- - the general conditions of contract and any special conditions of contract, if specified; - (ii) any Treasury guidelines on bid documentation; and
+- 21. The criteria to which bid documentation for a competitive bidding process must comply, must - (a) take into account - (i) the general conditions of contract and any special conditions of contract, if specified: - (ii) any Treasury guidelines on bid documentation; and - (iii) the requirements of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) include the preference points system to be used, goals as contemplated in the Preferential Procurement Regulations and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - (c) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted;

-- the requirements of the Construction Industry Development Board in case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) Include the preference points system to be used, goals as contemplated in the Preferential Procurement Regulations 2017 and evaluation and adjudication criteria, including any criteria required by other applicable legislation. - (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - (d) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - (i) if the bidder s required by law to prepare annual financial statements for auditing, their audited annual financial statements- - (aa) for the past three years; or - (bb) since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; and - (e) Stipulate that disputes must be settled by means of mutual consultation, mediation, (with or without legal representation), or, when unsuccessful, in a South African court of law. - (f) Summary of Central Suppliers database report. - (g) Municipality rates and taxes not older than three months for company and for Directors.
+- (d) if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements -

+(aa) for the past three years; or (bb) since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; and - (e) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law.